openlayers/workshop/src/layers/proprietary.md

 ### Tasks

-1. In your `map.html` file, find where the :abbr:`OSM (OpenStreetMap)` source is configured and change it into an `ol.source.BingMaps`
+1. In your `map.html` file, find where the OSM (OpenStreetMap) source is configured and change it into an `ol.source.BingMaps`

   ```js
     source: new ol.source.BingMaps({